pelegavraham/RobotBPDocs/source/setup.rst

 In the RobotActuator repository, Go to ``Edit Configuration`` and add new ``Embedded Linux JVM`` configuration.

 Then enter the ``Hostname`` (ip), ``Username`` and ``Password`` of the raspberry pi, and define the ``Module`` and the ``Main Class``.

+Even though, you can run the code without intellij too, just over the ssh connection.
+In this case, you should run the projects directly on the raspberry pi with ssh connection and mvn exec:java.